Ninetalesgh/dndcampaign/vault/dm/items.md

 ### Circlet of Vitality's Focus
 *(Wondrous Item, Uncommon)*
 - **Properties**: [Attunement](dm/item_info.md#attunement).
-  While you are at full Health you gain Advantage on INT Saves, [Resistance](game_rules.md#damage-types#resistance) to Psychic damage, and your Critical Hit threshold for your Spell Attacks is reduced by 1.
+  - While you are at full Health you gain Advantage on INT Saves, [Resistance](game_rules.md#damage-types#resistance) to Psychic damage, and your Critical Hit Threshold for your Spell Attacks is reduced by 1.
 - **Weight**: 150 g
 - **Price**: 1800 gp
 ![\|250](https://i.imgur.com/6qI8XuC_d.jpeg?maxwidth=520&shape=thumb&fidelity=high)